uofutahcapstoneahjregistryteam/ivcurves/docs/sphinx/source/reference/github_workflows/score_submission.rst

    flowchart
    Push(A commit is pushed)
-   PullRequest(Pull Request is opened, synchronized, or closed)
+   PullRequest(A pull Request is opened, synchronized, or closed)

    Push --> StartWorkflow(GitHub begins running this workflow) PullRequest --> StartWorkflow